Table of Contents

 Extra Virgin Olive Oil: Yes, tree nut free.

-I have confirmation that all of our facilities, manufacturing and warehousing are Tree NUT Free and our facilities have the following certifications and designations:
+Our facilities, manufacturing and warehousing have the following certifications and designations:

 - PDO &PGI: Our products of Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) have been certified by AGROCERT, the premier national organization for certification and inspection of agricultural products.